Officials: Nearly four dozen deer killed in LI parks

 The hunts have proved deeply unpopular.
 Public comments the Seashore received overwhelmingly opposed them.
 Fire Islanders say the deer are quite tame, accustomed to being hand-fed treats, including bagels.

-In November, the Washington, D.C.-based Animal Welfare Institute and the Whippany, NJ-based Wildlife Preserve, Inc. sued the Seashore, arguing the hunts planned for the William Floyd Estate and on Fire Island breached deed restrictions governing land the Wildlife Preserve donated to the park decades ago.
+In November, the Washington, D.C.-based Animal Welfare Institute and the Whippany, New Jersey-based Wildlife Preserve Inc. sued the Seashore, arguing the hunts planned for the William Floyd Estate and on Fire Island breached deed restrictions governing land the Wildlife Preserve donated to the park decades ago.
 The hunts also violated the National Environmental Policy Act, the suit said.

 The presiding judge, U.S. District Court Judge Sandra.
 J. Feuerstein, last year rejected another lawsuit that sought to block the hunts by arguing that same environmental law barred them.